Taiwan says asking chip firms to help ease auto chip shortage

 Automakers around the world are shutting assembly lines because of a global shortage of semiconductors that in some cases has been exacerbated by the former Trump administration's actions against key Chinese chip factories, according to industry officials.

-The shortage has affected Ford Motor Co, Subaru Corp, Toyota Motor Corp, Volkswagen, Nissan Motor Co Ltd, Fiat Chrysler Automobiles and other car makers.
+The shortage has affected Ford Motor, Subaru, Toyota Motor, Volkswagen, Nissan Motor, Fiat Chrysler Automobiles and other car makers.

-The government in Taiwan, home to the world's largest contract chipmaker Taiwan Semiconductor Manufacturing Co Ltd (TSMC), said it has been contacted by foreign governments about the problem.
+The government in Taiwan, home to the world's largest contract chipmaker Taiwan Semiconductor Manufacturing (TSMC), said it has been contacted by foreign governments about the problem.

 "Since the end of last year, diplomatic channels have indeed received requests from relevant countries due to the shortage of automotive chips," the Ministry of Economic Affairs said, after media reports that German Economy Minister Peter Altmaier had written to Taiwan's government about the problem.